Multiple children pulled from fiery vehicle in Port Arthur - Port Arthur News

 Multiple children pulled from fiery vehicle in Port Arthur

-Multiple children were pulled from a burning van in the parking of Walmart in Port Arthur Friday morning.
+Multiple children were pulled from a burning van in the parking of Walmart off U.S. 69 in Port Arthur Friday morning.

 According to a witness, the van, which had four children inside, caught on fire at approximately 10 a.m.